 Picard experiences 40 years in 15 minutes

-In the STNG episode, "The Inner Light," Picard is taken to a strange planet and cannot get back the Enterprise.
+In the STNG episode, "The Inner Light," the Captain is taken to a strange planet and cannot get back the Enterprise.
 Stranded, he eventually marries, has children, and finally grows to be a very old man.

-Suddenly, after decades, he is thrust back onto the Enterprise where, according to the ship's clock, he'd been gone for only 15 minutes! - whereas his personal sense of time felt it to be 40 years!
+Suddenly, after decades, he is thrust back onto his starship where, according to the ship's clock, he'd been gone for only 15 minutes! - whereas his personal sense of time felt it to be 40 years!

 This temporal anomaly is something entirely possible.
 Lovers could create for themselves a similar adventure.
-Time flows as a function of gravity and motion, and these can be manipulated to create whatever timescape is desired.
+Time flows as a function of gravity, mass, and motion, and these can be manipulated to create whatever timescape is desired.
 Here's the upshot.